bdeneuter/mindstorms/README.md

 ### Step 3.
 Launch LeJOS on the EV3 brick

 * Put the SD card in the EV3 brick
+* * __Optional__: Put the WiFi dongle in the USB port of the EV3 brick
-* Start the brick and it should launch LeJOS
+* Start the brick and it should after a while launch LeJOS
+* * __Optional__: Configure WifI on the brick with the menu or follow [the wiki from LeJOS](https://sourceforge.net/p/lejos/wiki/Configuring%20Wifi/).
+The second IP is the IP we will use in our gradle build to point to the the EV3 brick.